NFM-Studios/BearCAD/README.md

 https://trello.com/b/LMnk32ca/bearcad

 To Install the Packages Needed....
+(If you run this on windows through CMD, please ENSURE YOU START IT AS ADMIN)

 ```
 pip install -r requirements.txt